Please click here to access our Freedom of Information policy leaflet.

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.

-The average pay for GPs working in Long Clawson Medical Practice during the year ended 31st March 2018 was £60,000 before tax and national insurance.
-This is for 0 full time GPs, 5 part time GPs and 0 locum GPs who worked in the practice for more than 6 months.
+31st March 2022 was £97,056 before tax and national insurance.
+This is for 0 full time GPs, 7 part time GPs and 1 locum GP who worked in the practice for more than 6 months.

 We offer online services for making appointments, ordering repeat prescriptions and viewing parts of your medical records.
 Click here to download the form.